OUR WHY

 Unfortunately we as firefighters grew up in a work environment that did not offer much support for those who carried this burden with them.
 Never did any one feel comfortable talking about their feelings for the fear of retribution or ridicule for being soft.
 After all many of our first experiences as rookies were at the hands of WW II veterans who were now in leadership roles within our department.
 I am certain when they returned to civilian life they also carried with them the experiences and horrors of war, the losses of friends and family.
 Undoubtedly, they themselves remained silent .
 Likely to avoid reliving those vision of death and destruction, caught in the vicious circle of dealing with trauma. or the sudden loss of close friends with the same fear of being looked upon as weak or soft.
 I am confident this cycle can be traced back to those WW1 veterans who suffered thru a brutal war.

 The founding members of this Wellness Network have taken up the fight to have this legislation changed to recognize PTSD as a presumptive injury for firefighters whether they are retired or active.
 There should be no discrimination in applying criteria for PTSD given the nature of our past profession.
 There is no "if" you will receive a mental health injury during you service to the public.
-The only question that needs to be answered is the "how much or how many events one may experience over their career of public service.
+The only question that needs to be answered is the WHEN.
+When will this injury manifest itself to a point it will take control.
+In many cases it is mis diagnosed or worse not recognised until many years later.
+I think it fair to say there are many factors at play in one mental health status .
+Some will manage their issues some will not, there is no shame in either scenarios.
+The stigma that surrounds all aspects of ones mental wellbeing is just as debilitating as the affliction itself.

 We have much work to do.